neurixis-ai/.github/profile/README.md

 - ✨ **AI & Data Strategy** — identify high-value use cases and accelerate adoption
 - 🧠 **Machine Learning Engineering** — from prototyping to production-grade models
-- 🔐 **Secure Data & MLOps** — industrial pipelines, monitoring, compliance & ISO 27001 readiness
+- 🔐 **Secure MLOps & Data Pipelines** — industrialization, monitoring, compliance & ISO 27001 readiness
-- ☁️ **Cloud & Edge AI Deployments** — scalable & efficient deployments on any infrastructure
+- ☁️ **Cloud & Edge AI Deployments** — scalable and efficient deployment on any infrastructure
-- 🧭 **Ethical & Explainable AI** — responsible AI systems with transparency & trust by design
+- 🧭 **Ethical & Explainable AI** — responsible AI with transparency and trust by design

 ---